IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2a.md

 ## 2.7 Creating a Stream
-The `Topology.source()` function produces a `Stream` object, which is a potentially infinite flow of tuples in an application.
+The `Topology.source()` function produces a `Stream` object, which represents a potentially infinite sequence of tuples.
 Because a streaming analytics application can run indefinitely, there is no upper limit to the number of tuples that can flow over a `Stream`.

 Tuples flow over a `Stream` one at a time and are processed by subsequent data **operations**.
 Operations are discussed in more detail in the [Common Streams operations](../python-appapi-devguide-4/) section of this guide.
 A tuple can be any Python object that is serializable by using the pickle module.

-Returning to the interpreter, create a source stream with the following line:
+Returning to the application, create a source stream with the following line:

 ~~~~~~
 import temperature_sensor_functions